Finding a startup to work for is easy. Finding a founder whose vision you believe in isn’t.

 And these investors now wanted him out, too.

 Investors aren’t evil.
-After all, most of them are genuinely interested in putting, not just money, but value into their investments.
+After all, most of them are genuinely interested in putting not just money, but also value into their investments.

 But they aren’t the only way to build your startup empire.

 There’s an alternative path being carved out by a growing breed of founders; or, as they’re collectively known, ‘bootstrappers’.
-These are entrepreneurs who build their ventures with little to no outside funding.
+They’re entrepreneurs who build their ventures with little to no outside funding.

 An increasing number of bootstrappers have recently started to speak up and share their journeys.
 But their voices often aren’t as loud as those who spend a fortune on PR agencies to announce their VC-million funding rounds.

-You won’t see them preparing investment decks when their teams need them the most.
+You won’t see them preparing investor pitch material when their teams need them the most.
 They couldn’t care less about making it to the top of TechCrunch; nor do they bother to build a personal brand on Snapchat or Instagram.